Santiago de Chile Travel Guide

 Things to see in Santiago

-Once a concrete working-class neighborhood, today the San Miguel District is a colorful open-air art museum celebrating mural and graffiti techniques.
+Once a concrete working-class neighbourhood, today the San Miguel District is a colourful open-air art museum celebrating mural and graffiti techniques.
 You’ll find works of art from both local and international artists, including famed Belgian street artist ROA.
 The 37 murals focus on Chilean history and culture, tackling topics from children’s rights to Chilean mythology to Indigenous culture.

 Head for the hills and visit Cerro San Cristobal and Cerro Santa Lucia for a spectacular view of the city.
 Take the funicular to the summit of Cerro San Cristobal at night for glittering city views, or spend an afternoon at the Santiago Metropolitan Park (the city’s largest public park.)
 Santa Lucia Hill is smaller but also boasts a popular viewpoint of the city.
 The many trails through the manicured park make for a perfect afternoon outdoors.
 On both of Santiago’s iconic hills, you’ll find vendors serving up Chile’s favourite beverage: mote con huesillos, or traditional sweet tea with mote.
 Finally, don’t forgo a trip to the top of Sky Costanera.
 At 300-meters, it’s Latin America’s tallest building and offers spectacular 360-degree views of Santiago.